The biggest area of growth for an Enneagram Type 4 is probably our ever-changing feelings.

 The Direction of Integration (Growth): From Type 4 to Type 1

 It’s actually rather easy for me to move to point one.
 I love things to be in order and organized.
 In fact, I was quite righteous when I was young.
-I didn’t like when other students cheat during tests and examinations.
+I didn’t like it when other students cheat during tests and examinations.
 But it kind of died down as I grew up, especially after my mom asked me not to be a whistleblower and ruin my relationship with my peers.

 Going to Type 1 makes Fours more balanced.